ExchangeUnion/docs/README.md

-The Exchange Union Daemon ([`xud`](https://github.com/ExchangeUnion/xud)) is the reference node implementation powering [OpenDEX](https://opendex.network), a decentralized exchange (DEX) built on top of the [Lightning](https://lightning.network/) and [Raiden](https://raiden.network/) network. `xud` brings individual traders, market makers and exchanges onto OpenDEX to form a single global trading network and liquidity pool.
+The Exchange Union Daemon ([`xud`](https://github.com/ExchangeUnion/xud)) is the reference implementation powering [OpenDEX](https://opendex.network), a decentralized exchange built on top of the [Lightning](https://lightning.network/) and [Raiden](https://raiden.network/) network. `xud` brings individual traders, market makers and exchanges onto OpenDEX to form a single global trading network and liquidity pool.

 **Traders** use [OpenDEX-enabled exchanges](https://opendex.network/trade/exchanges) as gateways to trade on OpenDEX.
-These exchanges are usually non-custodial and abstract away from the technological complexity of OpenDEX and offer a superior UX by enabling trading via a simple website. **Exchanges** use `xud` to hedge user trades on OpenDEX in order to lock in profits. **Market Makers** use `xud` to arbitrage with external exchanges (e.g. Binance) and provide liquidity on OpenDEX for a premium.
-Exchange Union provides SDK's for both, exchanges to automate hedging with `xud` and for market makers to connect to external exchanges and automate the arbitrage trades.
+These exchanges are hosted on a server by an exchange operator.
+Under the hood, these exchanges interact with the OpenDEX network and abstract all the complexity that comes with it into a nice user interface for end-users. **Exchanges** use `xud` to hedge user trades using the liquidity on OpenDEX. **Market Makers** use `xud` to offer liquidity on OpenDEX with a premium leveraging arbitrage to external exchanges, like Binance.
+Exchange Union provides tools that help decrease the friction for both sides of the marketplace.
+Exchanges can use the `hedgy`-tool to automate the hedging with `xud` and market makers can use `arby`, another tool that helps them leverage arbitrage opportunities between OpenDEX and external exchanges.

 ## Get Started

 -> [Get started as **Market Maker**](Market%20Maker%20Guide.md), providing liquidity from external exchanges making a profit

--> [Get started as **Exchange Operator**](), using a open-source white-label exchange platform to run your own exchange **(coming soon!)**
+-> [Get started as **Exchange Operator**](), running a open-source exchange platform with integrated liquidity **(coming soon!)**

 -> [Get started as **Trader**](User%20Guide.md), buying and selling cryptocurrency preserving your privacy & without counterparty risk